 "Yorky Mate!" he said, as he opened the front door.
 "Good to see ya mate.
 Ya made it all right.
 How was the drive up?"

 "Not bad mate."
 I said, as we shook hands.
 "I'm bloody glad to be out of Sydney for a while.
 Your old lady doesn't mind me hanging out with you for a few days does she?"

 "No mate, she'll be glad to talk to another Pommy Bastard.
 She gets sick of talking to me every day, that’s when I'm not out wind-surfing, which is most of the time."

 "Jesus Ken, you've got a great place here, right on the beach.
 You couldn’t get any closer if you tried mate."

 "Only place for a life-long surfer to live Yorky.
 Mi daughter loves it too.
 She's like me.
 We can't keep her out of the water.
 Anyway, come in Yorky mate.
 It's too bloody warm standing on the doorstep."

-A few hours later after our socializing was done, Ken and I took off for a couple of cold middies at his local Hotel.
+A few hours later, after our socializing was done, Ken and I took off for a couple of cold middies at the local Hotel.
 Once we got situated in some comfortable chairs I introduced the subject of Ganja.

 "Hey Ken, do you know anyone around hear who and sells Ganja?"

-"Jesus mate there are more marijuana growers around hear than there are Banana Plantations.
+"Jesus mate there are more marijuana growers around here than there are Banana Plantations.
 I don't know any of my surfing mates who don't smoke."